Vast collections of information are stored in HTML files distributed over millions

 date attribute and an

 group.
-The running text is subdivided into optional headers and paragraphs, allowing a fine
+The running text is subdivided into optional headers and paragraphs, allowing

 grained division of text parts and representing both review types.